 - Participation should be for a two-year period.

-A complete analysis can only be made by those most familiar with the tax status, the corporate allowance program and the organization of your company.
-Those who wish to participate in this Corporate Contribution Program should call us at 03-3709-3411 and ask for the Development Office for details.
+- A complete analysis can only be made by those most familiar with the tax status, the corporate allowance program and the organization of your company.